 (c) Proof of continuation of previously submitted bonds or newly executed surety and error and omissions bonds.

-G. Requirements after approval of license in the form and process prescribed by the commissioner and all applicable state laws and regulations.
+J. Requirements after approval of license in the form and process prescribed by the commissioner and all applicable state laws and regulations.

 Provide the National Average Drug Acquisition Cost (NADAC) established by the federal Centers for Medicare & Medicaid (CMS) report: